Utility Maintenance

 Utility companies often implement scheduled outages to perform essential maintenance and upgrade existing infrastructure.
 These planned interruptions are crucial for ensuring reliable power delivery and preventing larger, unplanned outages in the future.
 Notifications about upcoming outages are typically communicated through various channels, allowing residents to prepare and minimise inconvenience.
 Such proactive measures can enhance overall service reliability, although they may still pose challenges for consumers during the outages.

-The Rise of Digital Vulnerabilities
+Rise of Digital Vulnerabilities OK !

 The increasing reliance on interconnected systems has unveiled numerous weaknesses within power infrastructure.
 Hackers exploit these digital vulnerabilities, targeting critical operations that were once safeguarded by physical barriers.
 As utility companies adopt more sophisticated technologies, the threat landscape expands.
 Cyber intrusions can disrupt service, compromise sensitive data, and even affect the integrity of energy supplies, leading to cascading failures across regions.